 Holiday Lighting: Each year, the BID installs snowflake holiday lighting displays on light poles in November, which stay lit until the end of February.
 We encourage merchants and residents to add their own festive lighting to storefronts, windows and fire escapes.

 Graffiti Removal Program: We have painted over 250 gates a distinctive coppery-green patina with a dark green trim.
 The pale color reflects light and lessens dark spots while softening the industrial look of the metal gates.
-The project was expanded to include some masonry walls, where permission was granted.
+The project was expanded to include some masonry walls.

 Neighborhood Security: We participate in regular meetings hosted by the Westside Crime Prevention Program, along with the 24th Precinct, Manhattan North Narcotics, and the District Attorney’s Office.
 These meetings provide an opportunity for property owners, merchants and residents to voice concerns and discuss specific problems.